-Unlike some cities, Dickinson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dickinson are a mix of both white- and blue-collar jobs.
-Overall, Dickinson is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Dickinson who work in office and administrative support (13.06%), management occupations (11.22%), and sales jobs (7.48%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickinson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dickinson is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Dickinson who work in management occupations (11.82%), office and administrative support (10.23%), and healthcare (7.17%).

-One of the nice things about Dickinson is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Dickinson is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Dickinson citizens is a little higher than the average for US cities and towns: 23.47% of adults in Dickinson have at least a bachelor's degree.
+The population of Dickinson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Dickinson, 22.09% have at least a bachelor's degree.

-The per capita income in Dickinson in 2010 was $31,100, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $124,400 for a family of four.
+The per capita income in Dickinson in 2018 was $34,736, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $138,944 for a family of four.
 However, Dickinson contains both very wealthy and poor people as well.